Feb 16, 2016

-Then a very curious thing happened.
-One particular culture, in one particular part of the world, decided that their way of life was not only the right way for them to live, but that it was the ONLY right way for humans to live, and every other way was wrong.
+Then, roughly 10,000 years ago, one culture in one part of the world decided that its way of life wasn't just right for them — it was the only right way for humans to live, and every other way was wrong.

-Our entire society is guided by a moral compass that says there is one right way to live, and all other ways are wrong.
+After millennia of colonization and conquest, that idea now dominates virtually the entire planet.
+Our society is guided by an invisible moral compass that says there is one right way to live, and all other ways are wrong.

 When we believe "we" are right and "they" are wrong: wars break out, slavery is born, inequality deepens, and bigotry becomes justified.
-It all stems from one toxic idea, one toxic meme: that there is One Right Way to live and everyone on Earth should live the way we do.
+It all stems from one toxic meme: that there is One Right Way to live and everyone on Earth should live the way we do.

 Such uniformity of thought is so ubiquitous it may even be hard to know what I'm talking about, so here are a few examples from where I live in the US: